12 Tips for Setting Up a TV Menu Board

 Digital Signage Player:

 These are small devices that play content on your screens.
 Many digital signage companies provide their own signage players.
-Often, the cost is factored into your monthly fee, or you’ll pay upfront, but some companies like loop will send you a digital signage player packed with great content completely free.
+Often, the cost is factored into your monthly fee, or you’ll pay upfront, but some companies like Loop TV will send you a digital signage player packed with great content completely free.
 This includes technical support in case you need any help getting your digital display menu up and running.
-With the loop player, you don’t have to worry about a warranty, large upfront costs, or monthly payments that add up.
-If you are skeptical about digital signage and want to try it with little to no risk or you are simply looking for a powerful digital signage solution, going with a company like loop can be a great option.
+With the Loop TV player, you don’t have to worry about a warranty, large upfront costs, or monthly payments that add up.
+If you are skeptical about digital signage and want to try it with little to no risk or you are simply looking for a powerful digital signage solution, going with a company like Loop TV can be a great option.

 You’ll need to buy mounting gear to install your TVs, as well as compatible connecting cables.
 Depending on your layout and other cloud-based tools, you may also need internet signal boosters, routers, or wireless access points to ensure your digital signs never lose connectivity.